parrt/msan501-old/notes/python.md

 ```

 **PATTERN**:

+```
 initialization
-while continuationCondition :
+while continuation_condition :
  do main action to be repeated
  prepare variables for the next time through the loop

-## BREAK

-Loops can be interrupted with the break

-```
-while True:
- break;
 ```

 **PATTERN**: Count to i to j

 ```
 count = 1
 while count <= 10: